 Adopt an interpretive design approach to other details such as verandahs, fences and shopfronts.

+Concealment of higher rear parts of a new building outside of the CCZ:

 In significant streetscapes, higher rear parts of a new building should be concealed.

-In other streetscapes, higher rear parts of a new building should be partly concealed - some of the addition or higher rear part may be visible, provided it does not dominate or reduce the prominence of the building's façade(s) and the streetscape.
+In other streetscapes, higher rear parts of a new building should be partly concealed.
+Some of the higher rear part may be visible, provided it does not dominate or reduce the prominence of the building's façade(s) and the streetscape.

-22.05- Restoration and Reconstruction
+22.05-11 Restoration and Reconstruction

+It is policy to encourage the restoration and / or reconstruction of a heritage place.

-Where there is evidence of what a building originally looked like buildings and works on any part of a significant building, or any visible part of a contributory building, should form part of an authentic restoration or reconstruction process, or should not preclude such a process at a future date (evidence of what a building used to look like might include other parts of the building or early photographs and plans).
+Any reconstructive or restoration buildings and/or works to any part of a significant building, or any visible part of a contributory building should form part of an authentic restoration or reconstruction process, or should not preclude such a process at a future date.

+Restoration or reconstruction of a building and works is to be based on evidence of what a building originally looked like and may include other parts of the building or early photographs and plans.

-22.05-1 Subdivision
+22.05-12 Subdivision

-Subdivision of a heritage place should:
+It is policy that subdivision of a heritage place:

 Reflect the pattern of development in the streetscape or precinct, whichever is most relevant to the place.